Martossien/smbeagle_enriched/README.md

 ✅ **Fully Supported:**
 - All original SMBeagle features
 - Native Windows authentication (no credentials required)
-- All six new metadata options with Win32 API integration
+- All seven new capabilities with Win32 API integration
 - File ownership resolution (`--ownerfile`) with domain integration
 - Windows-specific file attributes (`--fileattributes`)
+- Local filesystem scanning (`--local-path`)

 ### Linux Support
 When running on Linux or using explicit credentials: